 The rikishi have only two meals per day, very rich though, one at noon and one in the evening.
 In the morning they begin with a tough five-hour long rigorous training session on an empty stomach.
 That would not be possible if their bellies were already filled up.
 After consuming considerable portions of chankonabe for lunch, they need to have a well-deserved rest for digestion and for the body to store fat most efficiently.

-Online we have found a handful of sumo stables in the Ryogoku district that allow visitors for their sumo morning training, keiko.
+Online we have found a handful of sumo stables in the Ryogoku district in Tokyo, that allow visitors for their sumo morning training, keiko.
 This is the district in Tokyo where the majority of the sumo stables can be found.
 We have hesitated between several of them since they have different rules for visitors.
 Attending a full session, lasting several hours, in close-up would mean that we would not be able to leave before the end.
 Doing this would be a severe insult to the sumo wrestlers.

 We have read that there are in fact a number of etiquette rules to be followed by spectators.
 Among other things we would be expected to sit in the traditional Japanese position WITHOUT the soles of your feet pointing towards the sumo ring.
 We have judged that this could be very inconvenient, after all, since we are not used to sitting in this specific position for hours!
 Another less demanding rule is that you may well be allowed to take photos, but notably WITHOUT flash.